mrismanaziz/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.